The cradle of jazz music, New Orleans is a little out of step with the United States when it comes to dining, architecture and just day-to-day living.

 These tend to belong to hotels, but all the bars included in this paragraph are open to the public.

-There’s Hot Tin at the historic Ponchartrain Hotel where you can take in clear views of the Mississippi and downtown New Orleans sipping classy cocktails in a space with nods to Tennessee Williams.
+There’s Hot Tin at the historic Pontchartrain Hotel where you can take in clear views of the Mississippi and downtown New Orleans sipping classy cocktails in a space with nods to Tennessee Williams.

-Monkey Board at the Troubadour hotel has regular live music and DJ sets, and a menu inspired by food trucks, while Capulet in Bywater is a restaurant terrace serving inventive sandwiches like bloody mary beef and kimchee BLT.
+Ingenue at the Troubadour Hotel has regular live music and DJ sets, and a menu inspired by food trucks, while Capulet in Bywater is a restaurant terrace serving inventive sandwiches like bloody mary beef and kimchee BLT.

 Atop the Ace Hotel in the Warehouse District is Alto, a rooftop garden and poolside bar for seasonal cocktails and Italian-style small plates.